franckalbinet/iot-uaa-isoc/labs/lora-sensing-final-project.md

 - a Raspberry LoRa expansion board

 The source code is in the [`src/lora-sensing-final-project`](https://github.com/franckalbinet/iot-uaa-isoc/tree/master/labs/src/lora-sensing-final-project) directory.

+## Introduction to data analysis with Python
+Our ultimate goal in that lab. is to monitor/analyse data collected in the field, conveyed over LoRa and fetched from an API into a Jupyter notebook.

 ## LoRa node setup
 We will start with the LoRa node setup.
 This is pretty straighforward as this is something we have seen already.
 We will just access Pycom's Pysense Python lib to get measurements and send it as LoRa packets.